pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 encoding of pre-built objects into account.

-The bug managed to be invisible because we don't tend to turn on the GC assertions very often only when we find a GC bug, which is of course also when we need it the most to be correct.
+The bug managed to be invisible because we don't tend to turn on the GC assertions very often.
+We only do that when we find a GC bug, which is of course also when we need it the most to be correct.